TheStig294/100-more-randomats-pack-2/README.md

 _ttt_randomat_infected_ - Default: 1 - Whether this randomat is enabled\
 _randomat_infected_time_ - Default: 90 - Time players must survive in seconds

+## The detective is acting suspicious...
+The/A detective has a 50% chance to secretly be turned into a traitor.\
+\
+_ttt_randomat_detraitor_ - Default: 1 - Whether this randomat is enabled

 # Randomats made by "nanz"